iDiagoValeta/iDiagoValeta/README.md

 ---

-## 🎯 Áreas de Especialización
+## Areas of Expertise

-* 🤖 **Artificial Intelligence:** Strong mathematical and practical foundation in Machine Learning (Scikit-learn, XGBoost), Deep Learning (TensorFlow, PyTorch), and NLP (Hugging Face, NLTK).
+*  **Artificial Intelligence:** Strong mathematical and practical foundation in Machine Learning (Scikit-learn, XGBoost), Deep Learning (TensorFlow, PyTorch), and NLP (Hugging Face, NLTK).
-* ⚙️ **Optimization:** Proficient in modeling and solving optimization problems using tools like Google OR-Tools and LINGO.
+*  **Optimization:** Proficient in modeling and solving optimization problems using tools like Google OR-Tools and LINGO.
-* 🌐 **Languages & Development:** High proficiency in Python and R, with experience in Java, C, and JavaScript for building robust systems.
+*  **Languages & Development:** High proficiency in Python and R, with experience in Java, C, and JavaScript for building robust systems.
-* 📊 **Data:** Skilled in handling SQL (MySQL, SQLite) and NoSQL (MongoDB) databases, along with data analysis and visualization libraries (Tidyverse, Matplotlib, Plotly).
+*  **Data:** Skilled in handling SQL (MySQL, SQLite) and NoSQL (MongoDB) databases, along with data analysis and visualization libraries (Tidyverse, Matplotlib, Plotly).

-## 💻 Tech Stack
+## Tech Stack

 <p align="left">
   <b>Lenguajes:</b><br>